dewi-alliance/grants/README.md

 DeWi will prioritize any proposal that brings near-term positive impact on the Helium ecosystem.
 We strongly encourage new ideas and perspectives that provide evidence or affirmation of demand for the product or service in question.

-Absent your own project concept, here are some community inspired themes.
+Submit your project ideas via the [general application](https://br4aui5909k.typeform.com/to/D3wdDC0X) or email **grants@dewi.org**

-Submit via the general application or email **grants@dewi.org**
+For inspiration, here are some community-suggested ideas:

 | Project                                             | Notes
 |-----------------------------------------------------|----------------------------------------------
-| HNT <> ETH bridge                                   | Convert HNT into an ERC20 token for use within the DeFi ecosystem
+| HNT<>ETH bridge                                     | Convert HNT into an ERC20 token for use within the DeFi ecosystem
-| Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools
+| Ongoing improvements for DeWi ETL                   | Queries, dashboards and other blockchain analysis projects for https://etl.dewi.org
-| HNT wallet                                          | A user-friendly wallet for desktop or browser integration
+| Browser HNT wallet                                  | A Metamask-style wallet that could be used for transfers and login/authentication
-| Manufacturer dashboard                              | Show units sold, online/deployed, HNT burnt
+| Manufacturer stats dashboard                        | Show units sold, online/deployed, HNT burnt
-| Documentation translation                           | Make docs.helium.com available in other languages
+| Translate developer docs                            | Make docs.helium.com available in other languages
-| Security and/privacy overview                       | Create educational content to help hosts understand how a hotspot will interact with their home network.
+| Security/privacy docs for hosts                     | Create educational materials to help hosts understand how a hotspot will interact with their home network.
 [Example](https://m.media-amazon.com/images/G/01/sidewalk/final_privacy_security_whitepaper.pdf)
-| Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior for anomoly detection; build trust scores; more sophisticated data crowdsourcing than current spreadsheet; documentation of current cheating techniques; alerts when suspicious networks pop up
+| Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior; anomoly detection; trust scores; crowdsourced data; documentation of current cheating techniques; alerts when suspicious networks pop up

 ## Bounties
 Want to contribute immediately?
 The following projects are looking for owners.